The German Shepherd Temperament - Aggressive or Just a Myth?

 German Shepherd Temperament Characteristics

-But they also hold a variety of wonderful characteristics such as intelligent, alert, watchful, curious, obedient, courageous and confident.
+But they also hold a variety of wonderful characteristics, such as being intelligent, alert, watchful, curious, obedient, courageous, and confident.

 These amazing characteristics make them well-rounded and equally able to adapt as a working dog as well as an excellent family dog.